-Jet skis are available for single riders, or you can also ride tandem.
+Jet skis are available for single riders, or you can ride in tandem.
 You’re in for a wild ride no matter what type of jet ski you choose.

-To be successful, you need to have quick reflexes, be a strong swimmer and have good hand-eye coordination.
-It’s also a very exhausting watersport, but it’s a lot of fun despite how challenging it can be.
+To be successful, you need to have quick reflexes, be a strong swimmer, and have good hand-eye coordination.
+It’s also a very exhausting watersport but a lot of fun despite its challenges.

 The point of the game is to score by throwing the ball into the opposing team’s goal.

-There are a lot of rules in water polo, but once you get the hang of it, it’s an incredibly fun watersport, and it’s excellent for building endurance.
+Water polo has many rules, but once you get the hang of it, it’s an incredibly fun watersport and excellent for building endurance.

 Have you ever wanted to explore the underwater world but don’t know where to start?
 Then, scuba diving is the watersport for you.